Jackie Woodburne: Career

+Woodburne had a starring role in a major series on every network.
+Her nine-month stint as Maggie in Nine Network's The Young Doctors was followed by a role in the Network Ten miniseries Sara Dane, and Seven's Cop Shop as Gina Rossi.
+In 1983, she made the first of three appearances in A Country Practice.
+She also brief made an appearance in the very first episode of Sons and Daughters, playing the iconic Pat the Rat character Patricia Dunne in flashbacks.

+Woodburne is best known for two long-running soap opera roles.
+In 1985, Woodburne joined the cast of Prisoner as Julie "Chook" Egbert.
+Woodburne described Julie as a genius, but said she suppresses her genius so she can blend in.
+Julie is sent to prison for theft, after taking money to send her dying mother on a holiday.
+Woodburne was contracted for six months and saw Prisoner as a chance to boost her career.
+In 1990, she auditioned for the role of Pippa Fletcher in TV soap Home and Away, the producers looking for a recast after original portrayer Vanessa Downing left the series, but she lost out the role to friend Debra Lawrance.
+Her second long-running role is that of Susan Kennedy in Neighbours, whom she has played since 1994.
+Woodburne previously played the sister of Alan Fletcher's character in Cop Shop, before they were cast as husband and wife in Neighbours.

 In 2005, she was nominated for the Best Female Performance in a Soap Opera award at the international Rose d'Or television festival, but was beaten by fellow British actress Lesley-Anne Down.

-In 2014 she became the lead in Night Terrace, a narrative comedy audio series in which she told TVTonight she plays "basically a female Doctor Who".
+In 2014 she became the lead in Night Terrace, a narrative comedy audio series in which she told David Knox of TV Tonight that she plays "basically a female Doctor Who".
 The series was produced by Splendid Chaps Productions, with the first season released at the end of 2014.
 It won the Convenors' Award for Excellence in the 2014 Aurealis Awards.
 A second season was released in February 2016, also starring Woodburne.
 Both seasons have been licensed for broadcast, with the first commencing on BBC Radio 4 Extra on Sunday 21 April 2019 as part of The 7th Dimension programming block.

 Woodburne appeared in a documentary special celebrating Neighbours' 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.

+On 21 July 2025, it was announced that Woodburne would be a part of a new Australian/UK co-commissioned television series for 5 and Paramount titled Imposter.